moikot/gluino/README.md

 ## Core components

 ### IEntity
-Even though RTTI is not used in this library it is till possible to do the dynamic casting using a very trivial type identification system.
-In order to participate in this system your class should be inherited from IEntity and use TYPE_INFO macro.
+Even though RTTI is not used in this library it is still possible to do the dynamic casting using a very trivial type identification system.
+In order to participate in this system your class should inherit from IEntity and use TYPE_INFO macro.

 ```cpp
 class Color : public Core::IEntity {